run-ai/docs/docs/developer/overview-developer.md

 ## Administrator API

-Add, delete, modify and list Run:AI meta-data objects such as Projects, Departments, Users, and more.
+Add, delete, modify and list Run:ai meta-data objects such as Projects, Departments, Users, and more.

 The API is provided as REST and is accessible via the control plane (backend) endpoint.